ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 ## Cancel SATP Session Response
 {: #cancel-satp-session-response}

-The purpose of this message is for the Gateway to indicate to the Client the new state of the digital asset transfer after the cancellation.
+The purpose of this message is for the Gateway to indicate to the Client the new state of the digital asset transfer after the cancellation request.

 - transfer_context_id REQUIRED: The unique identifier of the application layer context representing the SATP transfer.
+- status_response REQUIRED: An object of type StatusResponse that encapsulates the entire state of the SATP transfer.
 - gateway_signature REQUIRED: The Gateway's ECDSA signature over the message.

 ## Get SATP Session Status Request